wojtek19022/DesktopClientApp/README.md

 # DesktopClientApp
-It is a C# Windows Desktop app repo to register new clients on a PostgreSQL database
+It is a C# Windows Desktop app repo to register new clients on a Oracle database